zhuowei/commercialization-public/manufacture/desktop/understanding-servicing-strategies.md

 ## <span id="OfflineServicingStrategy"></span><span id="offlineservicingstrategy"></span><span id="OFFLINESERVICINGSTRATEGY"></span>Offline Servicing

 Offline servicing was introduced with Windows Vista.
 Offline servicing occurs when you modify or service a Windows image entirely offline without booting it first.
 For Windows Vista, the Package Manager command-line tool was provided for updating Windows images.
 In Windows 7 and Windows 8, Deployment Image Servicing and Management (DISM) replaces Package Manager.
-For Windows 8, most operating system servicing operations can be performed on an offline Windows image by using the DISM command-line tool.
-DISM is installed with Windows 8, and also distributed in the Windows Assessment and Deployment Kit (Windows ADK).
+For Windows 8 and later, most operating system servicing operations can be performed on an offline Windows image by using the DISM command-line tool.
+DISM is installed with Windows starting with Windows 8, and is also distributed in the Windows Assessment and Deployment Kit (Windows ADK).
 For more information about DISM, see [DISM - Deployment Image Servicing and M\\anagement Technical Reference for Windows](dism---deployment-image-servicing-and-management-technical-reference-for-windows.md).

 DISM can be used on an offline image to: